 MPD Change Notification API

-The MPD Change notification API shall be issued by the Receiver to the currently executing Broadcaster Application if there is a change to the version of the broadcast MPD and the Broadcaster Application has subscribed to receive such notifications via the API specified in Section 9.6.4.
-The Broadcaster Application may respond to the notification of a change to the MPD by using the MPD URL discovered using the Query MPD URL API specified in Section 9.1.7 to fetch a new copy.
+The MPD Change notification API shall be issued by the Receiver to the currently executing Broadcaster Application if there is a change to the currently playing MPD (including a change to a different MPD or a new version of the currently playing MPD) and the Broadcaster Application has subscribed to receive such notifications via the API specified in Section 9.7.5.
+The Broadcaster Application may respond to the notification of a change to the MPD by using the MPD URL discovered using the Query MPD URL API specified in Section 9.2.7 to fetch a new copy.

 The MPD Change notification API is defined as follows: